 Owned by ESPN, SEC is a popular network for streaming sporting events and games.
-You can watch different sports content using this service, including live sports, shows, originals, and many more.
+You can watch different sports content using this streaming service, including live sports, shows, originals, and many more.

 To view the latest SEC Network content, you need a cable TV subscription.
 The channel is also officially available on streaming devices like Amazon Fire TV, iOS, Android, Chromecast, and Xbox.